High Rollers: Music

 Stan Worth composed the theme for the 1974–76 and 1978–80 versions.
 In 1985, Score Productions composed a theme titled "Bubble Gum," originally for a failed Heatter pilot called Lucky Numbers (intended as somewhat of a revamp of this show with altered gameplay mechanics), which was reused for the 1987–88 version.

 Merchandise

 Two editions of home games were released in 1975, as Big Numbers: The High Rollers Game.
-The first edition was released by E.S.
-Lowe, while the second edition was released by Milton Bradley.
+The first edition was released by E. S. Lowe, while the second edition was released by Milton Bradley.
 Both versions have Trebek on the cover.
 A board game based on the 1987 version was released by Parker Brothers in 1988.
 The cover shows Martindale and two contestants during a game.

-A computer game also based on the 1987 version was released for the Commodore 64, Apple II, and DOS by Box Office in 1988.
+A computer game also based on the 1987 version was released for the Commodore 64, Apple II, and MS-DOS by Box Office in 1988.
 The cover has Martindale holding a pair of Golden Dice in his left hand while pointing to them with his right.